stefanwille/crystal-redis/README.md

 ## Development

 This project requires a locally running redis server running on port 6379 and with a unix socket located at /tmp/redis.sock.
+Then you can the specs via

 `$ crystal spec`

+See more information at https://github.com/stefanwille/crystal-redis/blob/master/CONTRIBUTING.md

 ## Questions, Bugs & Support